-- It can be cheaper: Making your own products can be a whole lot cheaper than buying synthetic products, and cheaper even than buying natural/ organic retail products.
+- It can be cheaper: Making your own products can be a whole lot cheaper than buying products, and cheaper even than buying natural/ organic retail equivalents.

 - It is sustainable & eco-friendly: the recipes I share on this blog use natural products which are biodegradable and ethically sourced.
 If you come across an ingredient which isn’t, please contact me and I’ll happily stop using and promoting it (I try my best to research every ingredient, but I’m human and can make mistakes).

-As a starting point, I’d like to give you a practical example of the toxins used in your everyday life.
+As a starting point, I’d like to give you a practical example of one ingredient used in your everyday life.

 Grab your roll-on/ antiperspirant and read the list of ingredients.
 I’ll bet that you’ll find aluminium listed among the plethora of unpronounceable, harmful chemicals.

 The aluminium based compound is the active ingredient which blocks your pores and prevents you from sweating.
 Apart from keeping you fresh, applying this heavy metal to your armpits is also proposed to cause, or be linked to breast cancer.
-The research is not conclusive yet, and some say it’s just another ‘internet rumour’, but just think about how long it took tobacco companies to accept and publish that cigarettes cause cancer.
-I don’t want to take my chances, do you?
+The research is not conclusive, and some say it’s just another ‘internet rumour’, but I don’t want to take my chances on something that is easily replaced.

 Aluminium in any shape or form is really bad for your health, even in small amounts.
 Aluminium has also been the subject of much research when it comes to Alzheimers disease.

 However, aluminium is not the only culprit.
-Toxic preservatives and softeners called parabens and phthalates, are also found in most cosmetic products, including your roll-on.
+Controversial preservatives and softeners called parabens and phthalates, are also found in most cosmetic products, including your roll-on.

 Labelling policy of products

 - Certified Organic products are best, however they are also the most expensive due to the costly process of getting certified.
-You can completely trust that certified products are in fact organic.
+You can trust that certified products are organic.

 - Natural products are okay, and are the cheapest.
-However, one must be very sceptical when seeing this label.
+However, one must be skeptical when seeing this label.
 It is very important to read the list of ingredients and understand what exactly is inside.

 Be aware of these ‘natural’ myths